 In both countries it´s possible to find many types of native stories, myths and legends.
 Between the most popular legends we find “El hombre caiman” of Colombia and “Tamba-Taya” of Brazil.

 “EL Hombre Caiman” (The alligator man) is a legend from the north coast of Colombia.
 The legend tells the story of an alligator man, who was a storekeeper.
-He fell in love with a young woman called Roque Lina, the daughter of a rice seller.
-The father of the young woman didn’t agree with their love, and he prohibited the storekeeper to approach his daughter.

 But opposite to a river, where Roque Lina had the habit of bathing nude, there was a restaurant, where the storekeeper was sitting down eating rice with coconut and rum.
 One day, with desire of kissing her, and after eating his rice, the man went in the river to search her and turned into an alligator.